 The Urban Forestry Citizens Advisory Committee was created in 1994 by the City Council and given the task to assist in the development of an urban forestry plan for the City.
 They make recommendations to the City Council regarding urban forestry; seek grants to improve the quality of the urban forest.
-Since the Committee's inception, Cottage Grove has been named Tree City, USA for 18 years and holds an annual Arbor Day observance.
-Annual tree and bulb plantings are held and currently, in partnership with the Cottage Grove High School, an inventory of publicly owned trees has been conducted.
+Since the Committee's inception, Cottage Grove has been named Tree City, USA for 22 years.
+The Committee holds an annual Arbor Day observance.
+Annual tree and bulb plantings are held and the City received a Special Growth Award in 2015 for exceeding the requirements of the Tree City, USA award.